adamantino/ICO_Documentation/docs/source/ICO.rst

 Open Points
 =====================================

+* How much do we want to raise? min cap? max cap?
+	Based on our need for future development the minimum amount to be raises is at least 3 million euro.
+	Because of this, we set milestones during the ICO that will enable incremental features:

+	#. soft cap  - € 3M
+		App Market
+	#. mid cap - € 7M
+		App Market, Music Market
+	#.
+Hard cap - € 15M
+		App Market, Music Market, Sport Market

+* What is the total supply?
 * What % of allocation is distributed in the private-sale in relation to the % sold in the crowdsale?
 * Are tokens accessible immediately after transaction or only after the ICO end?
 * What happens if the private-sale target is not reached?